 Not every change needs to be dramatic.
 In fact, unless there are significant dental problems, the best approach is a conservative one, making subtle changes to improve your smile.
 A good example of this is tooth recontouring.

 Sometimes a tooth only needs a slight adjustment if it’s crooked or slightly overlaps another tooth and needs to be better aligned with the rest of your teeth.
 Tooth recontouring is a simple and painless process where our dentists remove tiny, thin slivers of tooth enamel one-by-one to improve the symmetry of your smile.

 After completing the enamel removal, we’ll use a diamond burr to smooth and polish the surface.
 It’s not a long process and can usually be completed in one visit.
 It’s also painless.

 We’ll only recommend tooth recontouring if you have sufficient enamel to allow the treatment.
 If not, we can use composite bonding or perhaps gum recontouring to achieve the result you want.

 Our patients have smile whitening done for many different reasons.
-Sometime they have an event, such as wedding or reunion.
+Sometimes they have an event, such as a wedding or reunion.
 But some don’t need a reason, other than they want the lift a brighter smile gives them.